Warehouse Associate Resume Example

 There are also specialized skills like operating pallet wrappers, barcode scanners, or automated retrieval systems.
 If you’ve completed safety training or can lift over 50 pounds, mention that too.

-Listing these hard skills clearly on your resume helps hiring managers quickly see you’re up-to-date and ready to contribute.
+Listing these hard skills clearly on your resume helps hiring managers quickly see you’re up-to-date and ready to contribute, and pairing your resume with a cover letter can further highlight your technical abilities.
 This can move your application to the top of the pile.

 Soft skills make a big difference in warehouse jobs.
 Employers look for things like communication, teamwork, and problem-solving-these show you can handle daily challenges smoothly.